crit/game-workshop-2019/readme.md

 | [Python Built-in][pyn] | `python -m SimpleHTTPServer 8080` |
 | [PHP Built-in][php] | `php -S localhost:8080` |

+## Post Event

+If you can't make it that night, or want to come back to this later, we will be following [this post][blog] step by step.

 # Credits
 - [Liberated Pixel Cup][lpc]
     - art assets